 The traditional clothing of Saraguro is also a reflection of its cultural identity.
 Women wear black woollen skirts with vertical pleats and colourful sashes tied around their waist.
 The skirt reaches below the knee, and in some cases, there is an opening on the side.
 The attire is complemented with an embroidered blouse of any colourful colour.
 The women also wear a reboso, a cloth that covers their back from the shoulders, secured with a silver pin called “tu po.”
 They also wear silver or mullo necklaces and silver, aluminium, or gold rings.

 Men wear a kind of shirt without sleeves or a collar, consisting of a poncho folded over the shoulders and tied at the waist by a brightly coloured wool garment (sash).
 The garment is made up of two parts.
 The white one covers the inner part of the legs, while the black complements the sleeve and covers the thighs.
 The trousers are secured at the waist by a thick leather belt.
 This is adorned with buttons or rivets of aluminium or other metals, depending on their economic situation.
 Both men and women wear white hats with black patterns, wide brims, and round tops.

-The land of Saraguro is fertile and is cultivated on a large scale and the best thing about this crop is that it is done in a traditional way without tractors or technology techniques, the Saraguros prefer to do it with the help of cattle and a rudimentary plow.
-Its inhabitants have also made Saraguro a place where you can find one of the best marbles of Ecuador for its quality, which is close to the onyx gemstone desired by national and foreign trade.
+The inhabitants of Saraguro cultivate the land in a traditional way, without tractors or technology.
+Instead they prefer the help of cattle and rudimentary ploughs.
+They have made Saraguro a place where you can find one of the best-quality marbles in Ecuador, close to the onyx gemstone desired by national and foreign trade.

-Handicrafts are another important source of income in the Saraguro economy, especially textile work, basketry, ceramics and saddlery, whose production is intended for self-consumption and the local market.
+Handicrafts are another important source of income in the Saraguro economy, especially textile work, basketry, ceramics and saddlery.
+Their production is intended for self-consumption and the local market.